dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 ## Control detail page layout behavior

-How the `FlyoutPage` displays the flyout and detail pages depends on the form factor of the device the app is running on, the orientation of the device, and the value of the `FlyoutLayoutBehavior` property.
+How the <xref:Microsoft.Maui.Controls.FlyoutPage> displays the flyout and detail pages depends on the form factor of the device the app is running on, the orientation of the device, and the value of the `FlyoutLayoutBehavior` property.
 This property should be set to a value of the `FlyoutLayoutBehavior` enumeration, which defines the following members:

 - `Default` – pages are displayed using the platform default.
 - `Popover` – the detail page covers, or partially covers the flyout page.